yudataguy/Awesome-Japanese/readme.md

 - [DJT guide](https://djtguide.neocities.org/guide.html) - A well-written guide.
 - [Japanese Walkthrough](http://japaneselevelup.com/japanese-quest-walkthrough/) - A visual learning guide.
 - [Grammar Guide to Japanese](http://www.guidetojapanese.org/learn/grammar) - By Tae Kim (there also exists the "Complete Guide to Japanese" by Tae Kim, this is a work in progress/not yet complete).
+- [The Moe Way](https://learnjapanese.moe/guide/) - A Japanese guide outlining the fundamentals as well as guides on setting up various language acquisition software tools such as visual novel text hooks.

 2. A summary of the guides is basically this: first, learn hiragana and katakana using the links in [Hiragana/Katkana](#hiragana-and-katakana) section further down this page.
 The Tofugu links is a good starting place.